 Send official GRE or TOEFL scores to the Graduate School using the ETS institution code 6373.
 Send official GMAT, IELTS, or PTE scores directly to LSU as well; an institution code is not required.
 Please note that some programs may require scores from the GRE subject test, and you should send them at the same time you send your other test scores.

 Transcripts from each university attended are required (even if only for summer coursework or if coursework appears on another institution’s transcript).
 Unofficial transcripts are acceptable for the initial review of your application, and you can usually download them directly from the universities you attended.
 If you are admitted, the Graduate School will require official transcripts if you did not submit them with your application.
 Official transcripts should be sent directly to Graduate Student Services, 114 West David Boyd Hall, Baton Rouge, LA 70803.
 If your university offers the option of emailing official transcripts, they can be sent to email@example.com.

 Official transcripts must be written in the language used for instruction.
 An English translation of transcripts and degree statements must be included.
-Please be advised that the Graduate School does not accept academic/credential evaluations from third parties such as World Education Services (WES), Academic Evaluation Services (AES), AACRAO International Education Services (IES), or other similar services.
+Please be advised that the Graduate School now accepts academic/credential evaluations from third parties such as World Education Services (WES), Academic Evaluation Services (AES), AACRAO International Education Services (IES), or other similar services.

 For applicants from countries whose institutions do not issue official copies to other institutions, the applicant may provide copies of the records for review purposes only.
 The applicant must prove that the provided documents are official before the admission process is finalized.